krrish-sehgal/BankManagement/README.md

 (ii)  Resolve it through employee interface.
 (iii) Check the solution of the query in customer interface.

+3. Customer can only ask one query thorughout the program.

 Just go the "1_main.c" in "Src" folder and hit run and you'll be set to go :)